an2n/vue3-app-configuration/README.md

 # vue3-app-configuration

-Vue 3 plugin that provides an easy way to manage feature flags in your Vue application using Azure App Configuration.
-This plugin allows you to use feature flags and toggling in different environments.
+Vue 3 plugin that provides an easy way to manage feature flags in your Vue 3 application using Azure App Configuration.
+This plugin allows you to use feature flags and toggle different environments.

 ## Installation